vistec-AI/WangchanX/README.md

 The main parameters are

-- `RUNNER`: can simply be the `python` runner for sing-gpu fine-tuning or `accelerate` runner with the following argument `--config_file {ACCELERATION_CONFIG}` when you want to use multi-gpus training
+- `RUNNER`: can simply be the `python` runner for single-gpu fine-tuning or `accelerate` runner with the following argument `--config_file {ACCELERATION_CONFIG}` when you want to use multi-gpus training
 - `ACCELERATION_CONFIG`: is the mode to launch the trainer in multiple setups.
 Mainly, there're vanilla multi-gpus and ZeRO3 offloading for lower GPU memory usage that comes with the IO overhead.
 The available configurations are in `recipes/accelerate_configs`
 - `MODE`: can be `sft` (supervised fine-tuning) or `dpo` (direct preference optimization)
 - `RECIPE`: based on the model types in `recipes` folder